ThanosFisherman/dla-experiments/README.md

 OK enough with the buzzwordary.
 It's just a bunch of pixels flying around randomly while eventually getting stuck together.
 Read more about it from the links attached at the end.
 DLA, is an extraordinarily simple computer simulation although a **VERY CPU intensive** one as it turns out.
 Fortunatelly I made a ***bLaZiNgLy FAST*** 🚀 desktop version.
-The web version still sucks though but it's a rather quick and nice way to get an idea of the simulation.
+The web version is slower but it's a rather easy and nice way to get an idea of the simulation.

 ## Usage